Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Origami Figure| ©LA MM

-Children tend to love paper, and even more so if they can make fun figures out of it.
+Children tend to love paper, and even more so if they can bring fun figures to life with it.
 For that reason, visiting the Origami Kaikan during your 7-day itinerary in Tokyo is a good idea if you are with the little ones at home.

-It is a six-story building where you will find exhibits with the work of some of the artists of this ancient Japanese technique: cranes, flowers, dragons, etc.
+It is a six-level building where you will find exhibits with the work of some artists of this millenary Japanese technique: cranes, flowers, dragons, etc.

 You can also enter a store to buy some souvenirs, a paper dyeing studio and origami workshops.
 There, you and the children can learn the basics of paper folding.